api3dao/signed-api/packages/data-pusher/README.md

 running two core loops:

 1. `Fetch beacon data` - Each `triggers.signedApiUpdates` entry defines a group of templates.
-Pusher makes a template requests to the API specified in the OIS to get the template data.
+Pusher makes a template request to the API specified in the OIS to get the template data.
 Pusher's wallet is used to sign the responses and these are then saved to in-memory storage.
 2. `Push signed beacon data to signed API` - For each `triggers.signedApiUpdates`, periodically checks the in-memory storage and pushes the signed data to the configured API.